crabmandable/zxorm/README.md

 requires(zxorm)
 ```

-Currently only `gcc` 12 and `clang` 15 are tested and working on linux
+Currently `gcc` 12 and `clang` 15 are tested and working on linux, and AppleClang 14 on MacOs

 I don't have a Windows machine, and won't be adding support any time soon.
 ___